 I provide developmental editing and consulting services for many clients, from individual authors to publishers to communications and technology firms.

 I acquired books for Norton in the areas of popular science, politics/current affairs, self-improvement, business, and technology.
-Notable projects include THE SCIENCE OF INTERSTELLAR by Kip Thorne (NYT bestseller), DATA AND GOLIATH by Bruce Schneier (NYT bestseller), and THE WOLF AND THE WATCHMAN by Scott C. Johnson (longlisted for the National Book Award).
+Notable projects include THE SCIENCE OF INTERSTELLAR by Kip Thorne (NYT bestseller), DATA AND GOLIATH by Bruce Schneier (NYT bestseller), THE WOLF AND THE WATCHMAN by Scott C. Johnson (longlisted for the National Book Award), and GOODBYE THINGS by Fumio Sasaki.